Narbas1/blockchain/README.md

   3. Hash files with 3000 random characters,
   4. Hash files that differ in 1 character,
   5. Hash an empty file,
-  6. Do tests with konstitucija.txt.
+  6. Do tests with konstitucija.txt,
+  7. Generate string pairs for later collision test,
+  8. Collision test,
+  9. Avalanche test.

 ---